 Scientists have also said that the average time a human can last without water is closer to 100 hours (a little over 4 days), as opposed to 3 days.
 This is assuming room temperature in a lab setting.
 High heat will drastically cut this down below two days.
 Cold weather can extend this beyond 5 days.

 All of these reasons explain why water containers and purification methods are important for survival kits.
-For portable kits, such as Bug out Bags- you’ll need portable water solutions.
+You can see exactly how much water you’ll need with our water storage calculator:

 How Long Can You Survive Without Food?

 Hunger can be brutal, but starvation is deadly.
 Although it is the last priority for the survival rule of 3, food is still important and on the list.
 Even though our bodies can tolerate long periods without food, it can be one of the more difficult things to find in an emergency or disaster situation.

 Supply chain interruptions can sever food sources from their destination across any country.
 The modern world is powered by supermarkets that rely on these delicate supply chains, and variances in either demand or supply are quickly seen.

 A food storage plan is very important for prepping and survival.
 There are many methods, from methodically stashing canned goods in your pantry to picking up new hobbies- like trapping.